shabin5785/Golang_notes/GO_1.md

 package main the function main is also special—it’s where execution of the program beg ins.
 Whatever main do es is what the program does

+-You must import exac tly the packages you need.
+A program wi l l not compile if there are missing imports or if there are unnecessary ones.
+This strict requirement prevents references to unused packages from acc umulat ing as programs evolve.